-The originator representations and warranties include its corporate status, capacity and authority to enter into the securitisation, licensing and solvency.
+Originator representations and warranties include corporate status, capacity and authority to enter into the securitisation, licensing and solvency.
 A breach of any of the foregoing would breach the relevant transaction document and may trigger an event of default.
 It may also entitle the issuer to seek rescission and/or damages.
 The originator also provides asset warranties addressing title to the assets and their compliance with any selection criteria and rules on origination.
 A breach of asset warranty may trigger a repurchase obligation.

 See 1.3 Transfer of Financial Assets.

 Issuer covenants include covenants to comply with the transaction documents and to join in any action necessary to preserve the portfolio assets, as well as standard separateness covenants (see the “Non-consolidation” section of Section 1.2 Special Purpose Entities (SPEs)).
 It will also typically covenant and agree to fulfil the reporting requirement under Article 7 of the SR (if designated for that purpose), to make the CBI Notification and register security in accordance with the Irish Companies Act.
 Originator (and servicer) covenants include compliance with applicable laws and maintenance of authorisations.
 Breach of covenant will constitute a breach of the transaction documents which may trigger an event of default.

 The servicer is responsible for day-to-day administration including collections and enforcement.
 The transaction documents will typically provide for replacement of the servicer upon insolvency or material breach of obligations.